knative/docs/serving/README.md

 how your serverless workload behaves on the cluster:

 * [Service](https://github.com/knative/serving/blob/master/docs/spec/spec.md#service):
-  The `service.serving.knative.dev` resource manages the whole lifecycle of your workload automatically.
-It controls the creation of other objects to ensure your app has a route, configuration, and a new revision for each update of the service.
+  The `service.serving.knative.dev` resource automatically manages the whole lifecycle of your workload.
+It controls the creation of other objects to ensure that your app has a route, a configuration, and a new revision for each update of the service.
 Service can be defined to always route traffic to the latest revision or to a pinned revision.
 * [Route](https://github.com/knative/serving/blob/master/docs/spec/spec.md#route):